storyblok/storyblok-cli/src/commands/user/README.md

 # User Command

-The `user` command allows you to view information about your currently logged-in Storyblok account.
+This command allows you to view information about your currently logged-in Storyblok account.

 ## Basic Usage